cyclus/cyclus/INSTALL.rst

 `Coin-Cbc`             2.5
 ====================   ==================

-You can find `here <DEPENDENCIES.rst>`_  help to install those dependencies for the major supported system.

 ************
 Installation
 ************
 .. website_include_start

 Before going further on the installation procedure be sure you have installed all the required dependencies listed above.
-You can also find `here <DEPENDENCIES.rst>`_ instruction to install those dependencies depending of the system you are working on.
+We have provided detailed instructions `for installing those dependencies for the major supported systems <DEPENDENCIES.rst>`_.

 Default installation